 For example, we have a schedule that we are told to compress for.
-Here, for simplicity, we have only 12 days and us to need to compress it for three days.
-We will keep the resources as constant in fast-tracking but make activities in parallel as I have shown in the below picture.
+Here, we have only 12 days for simplicity, and we need to compress it for three days.
+We will keep the resources constant in fast-tracking but make activities in parallel, as I have shown in the below picture.

-Employing this technique will result in increased chances of risk and rework as two or more activities will be done at the same time.
-So ultimately we as a project manager will have to decide which technique to be used based on the nature and criticality of a project.
+Employing this technique will result in increased chances of risk and rework as two or more activities will be done simultaneously.
+So ultima, we, as a project manager er, will have to decide which technique to be used based on the nature and criticality of a project.

-During the planning phase of a real-time project, it may seem impossible to work on activities in parallel.
-Still, it is necessary to think out of the box, and you may find to the solution even for the most critical problems.
-Now in the above example, we are assuming that the resources on the activities are different; hence we can go for the parallel operation.
+During the planning phase of a real-time project, it may seem impossible to work on parallel activities.
+Still, it is necessary to think out of the box, and you may find the solution even for the most critical problems.
+In the above example, we are assuming that the resources on the activities are different; hence we can go for the parallel operation.

-So to summarize, following are step by step guideline for Fast-tracking technique
+So to summarize, the following are step by step guideline for the Fast-tracking technique.

 - Define the goals expected from fast-tracking of a given project

 - Analyze project plan to define interlinked milestones/activities